Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Introduction

-Our measurement and analysis results can inform the design of new caching system policies tailored for 360$\degree$ video. \revtwo{}{Our results may also have implications for other policies.
+Our \revsix{measurement}{characterization} and analysis results can inform the design of new caching system policies tailored for 360$\degree$ video. \revBB{}{For example, our results suggest that selective edge-cache insertion policies~\cite{MaSi15,GaVa16,CaEa17,CaEa21} should consider the video category and when in a video a chunk occurs.} \revtwo{}{Our results \revsix{may also}{also} have implications for other policies.
 For example, cache hit rate may benefit from cap-based network solutions that stabilize the bandwidth seen by individual clients (e.g.,~\cite{KrCH18}).} \revtwo{may also have implications for other contexts than caching.
 For example, our characterization clearly highlights that}{With respect to prefetching policies, our results show how} the value of using \revrev{other clients viewing direction}{the viewing directions of previous \revrev{clients}{users}} for viewport prediction \revtwo{may vary substantially between}{varies among different} \revrev{}{360$\degree$ video} \revrev{categories.}{categories and, in some cases, \revtwo{the}{also depends on the} playback position.}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:background} presents \revrev{a brief overview}{background} and introduces the head-movement dataset used here.
-Section~\ref{sec:characterization} presents our \revrev{instantaneous analysis of the pairwise viewing differences, viewport overlaps, and how the viewport overlap with the aggregate view cover of prior clients increase with the number of prior clients.}{analysis of viewing direction similarities between pairs of \revrev{clients}{users} at identical playback points, pairwise viewport overlaps, and viewport overlaps with aggregate view covers from different numbers of prior \revrev{clients.}{users.}} Section~\ref{sec:chunk-based} extends this analysis to \revtwo{\revrev{consider chunk-based head movements,}{take into account chunking,}}{take into account the chunk granularities used,} before Section~\ref{sec:simulation} presents our trace-based simulations of cache performance under different network bandwidth conditions and uncertainties in \revrev{the}{viewing direction} prediction accuracies.
-Finally, Section~\ref{sec:related} presents related work and Section~\ref{sec:conclusions} concludes the paper.
+Section~\ref{sec:characterization} presents our \revsix{}{metrics and} \revrev{instantaneous analysis of the pairwise viewing differences, viewport overlaps, and how the viewport overlap with the aggregate view cover of prior clients increase with the number of prior clients.}{analysis of viewing direction similarities between pairs of \revrev{clients}{users} at identical playback points, pairwise viewport overlaps, and viewport overlaps with aggregate view covers from different numbers of prior \revrev{clients.}{users.}} Section~\ref{sec:chunk-based} extends \revsix{this}{these metrics and} analysis to \revtwo{\revrev{consider chunk-based head movements,}{take into account chunking,}}{take into account the chunk granularities used,} before Section~\ref{sec:simulation} presents our trace-based simulations of cache performance under different network bandwidth conditions and uncertainties in \revrev{the}{viewing direction} prediction accuracies.
+Finally, Section~\ref{sec:related} presents related \revBB{work and Section~\ref{sec:conclusions} concludes the paper}{work, Section~\ref{sec:insights} summarizes design insights, and Section~\ref{sec:conclusions} concludes the paper.}